dhbw-ka-pm/mentalmodels-for-teams/growth-mindset.md

 ### 4. Criticism
 Ask yourself two questions:
 1. What was the best part of the day?
-2. What went wrong, and how can I make sure it doesn’t happen again?
+2. What went wrong, and how can I make sure it does not happen again?

 ### 5. Success of others
 Giving other people credit for success and appreciating their skills without feeling jealous.